-- i) additions or renovations to, or the construction of, one single-unit dwelling situated on a fee simple parcel; - additions or renovations to any two-unit dwelling situated on a parcel zoned for two-unit use where the value of construction, as specified in the Building Permit, does not exceed 50 percent of the assessed value of the building (as listed on the BCAA property roll at the time of construction) being added to or renovated; - iii) construction of buildings or structures less than 10 square meters in area; - iv) minor additions to existing dwellings where the floor area of the addition does not exceed 10 percent of the ground floor area of the dwelling; - v) emergency repairs to existing structures where a potential safety hazard exists; and - vi) fences.
+- i) additions or renovations to, or the construction of, one single-unit dwelling situated on a fee simple parcel; - ii) additions or renovations to any two-unit dwelling situated on a parcel zoned for two-unit use where the value of construction, as specified in the Building Permit, does not exceed 50 percent of the assessed value of the building (as listed on the BCAA property roll at the time of construction) being added to or renovated: - construction of buildings or structures less than 10 square meters in area; iii) - minor additions to existing dwellings where the floor area of the addition does iv) not exceed 10 percent of the ground floor area of the dwelling; - v) emergency repairs to existing structures where a potential safety hazard exists; and - vi) fences.

-9.7.5 Guidelines for Owners of Land within the Development Permit Area
+9.7.5 Guidelines for Owners of Land within the Development Permit Area window area ratios and the amount and type of open space provided.